RockHong/vim-env/VimGeneralHelp.md

 ^ go to the first no-whitespace char in the line
 g_  go to the last no-whitspace char in the line

+:20 go to the 20th line, 20gg does the same

 ### word motions
 :help word-motions
-w    words forward, seems go to the beginning of next word e    forword to the end of word, seems got the end of current or next word b    words backward
+w    words forward, seems go to the beginning of next word
+     w, first non-alphanumeric.
+W, white space delimited e    forword to the end of word, seems got the end of current or next word b    words backward

+)    beginning of next sentence (delimeted by ".", "?" or "!")
+(    beginning of current sentence

+%    see "for coding" section

 ###mark
 m{a-zA-Z}               Set mark {a-zA-Z} at cursor position